AlexColmer/tech201_vertualisation/README2.md

 - after this run `bundle`
 - then run rake spec to check what you need to install into your environment
 - once in your virutal machine use the comand apt-get update -y
-- once this is complet run sudo apt-get upgrade
+- once this is complet run sudo apt-get upgrade -y (dont us ethis command on a production environment)
 - once this has run you will need to install nginx use `sudo apt-get install nginx
 -  then run sudo systemctl enable nginx to enable nginx
 - then copy your ip adress into a web browser adn you should get nginx load up